 He chose to take advantage of a stable job to channel as much as he could so that he becomes less dependent on it.
-It is perhaps why he could afford a car that is boss level.
+It is perhaps why he could afford a car that is a boss level.

 An Affordable Way to gain the Required Knowledge to Invest in Dividend Stocks in a Sustainable Manner

-My friends Rusmin and Victor started Dividend Machines some time ago, focusing on providing the necessary resources for investors who wants to invest in dividend stocks to be well equipped to deal with that.
+My friends Rusmin and Victor started Dividend Machines some time ago, focusing on providing the necessary resources for investors who want to invest in dividend stocks to be well equipped to deal with that.

 The course is conducted in an online manner.

-- The first module gives you an idea the appeal of dividends and why you should invest this way
+- The first module gives you an idea of the appeal of dividends and why you should invest this way

 - The third module goes into the nuances of investing in dividend stocks, according to Rusmin and Victor.
-Here they lays out their idea how to select the stocks, what to watch out for, why do they prefer some metrics over the others
+Here they lay out their idea how to select the stocks, what to watch out for, why do they prefer some metrics over the others

 - The fourth module goes into the Mumbo Jumbo of REITs, which happens to be a popular subject.

 - The final module ties everything together and shares with you how to manage the stocks from a portfolio perspective.